 You could be forgiven for thinking that this wasn’t so outlandish, but when it’s made apparent that the transfer of Michael Owen was Newcastle’s previous record signing, it makes for bad reading.
-With the changes in television revenue alone, Owen’s signing in 2005, two years before Ashley’s takeover, shouldn’t be mentioned in the same breath as Joelinton’s 2019 switch.
+With the changes in television revenue alone, Owen’s signing in 2005, two years before the takeover from Mike Ashley, shouldn’t be mentioned in the same breath as Joelinton’s 2019 switch.
 Yes, that’s 2005, you read it right.
 Simply not good enough for a club the size of Newcastle.

 Things were looking up for the Toon in 2017 as Newcastle made a rapid return to the Premier League by winning the EFL championship under Rafa Benitez.
 Good times were only just around the corner it seemed alongside a manager so versed in success and silverware.
 The following season in the Premier League had Newcastle finish in 10th.

 There was an aura of positivity amongst The Magpies, a strange occurrence.
 It was now time to push on.
 An impressive transfer window backing Rafa’s plans could earn them a spot in Europe.
 The Faustino Asprilla European exploits are etched into the memories of Geordies.
 Similar times may be approaching.

 Unfortunately for those die-hard supporters in black and white, they ended up turning a profit on transfer fees instead.
 It was expected that Rafa would be backed by Mike Ashley, and the club would make headway in closing ground on the Premier League sides competing for Europe.
 Not an awful lot to ask for a fanbase crying out for some form of progression.